 Beauvoir was a French existentialist philosopher, writer, social theorist, and feminist activist.
 She was a contemporary of her countryman and existential philosopher Jean-Paul Sartre and had a significant influence on the development of existentialism.
-Beauvoir's method, as Sartre's in his book Being and Nothingness, can be understood as an existential-phenomenological exploration of human existence.

 Beauvoir wrote several philosophically oriented essays and novels.
-In this article, my focus will be on one of her more well-known essays The Ethics of Ambiguity (1948).
+In this article, I will focus on one of her more well-known essays The Ethics of Ambiguity (1948).
 This work first appeared in four installments in Les Temps Modernes, a French journal, founded by Beauvoir, Sartre, and Maurice Merleau-Ponty.
 The first and third installments appeared in the same issues that carried portions of Merleau-Ponty's Humanism and Terror (1947).
-In The Ethics of Ambiguity, she attempts to outline some existentialist ethics and insists that only phenomenology can provide the foundation for ethics that we could wholeheartedly embrace.
-It can be argued that for de Beauvoir this foundational phenomenology is Merleau-Ponty's (1945), not Sartre's.
+In The Ethics of Ambiguity, she outlines an existentialist ethics and insists that only phenomenology can provide the foundation for an ethics that we can wholeheartedly embrace.
+It can be argued that for Beauvoir this foundational phenomenology is Merleau-Ponty's (1945), not Sartre's.
 Beauvoir points out that Sartre (1958) chiefly stresses the opposition of the two states of being: being-for-itself (pour-soi) and the being-in-itself (en-soi) and the absolute freedom of the for-itself, in contrast to Merleau-Ponty who argues that the subject is never a pure for-itself.